Jonathen-Coders/Botsite/announcement.md

 ---
-layout: announcement
-# Important Announcement
 ---
+<h2>Important Announcement</h2>

-Hello, fellow bot enthusiasts! 🤖
+<h>Hello, fellow bot enthusiasts! 🤖</h>

-We're excited to announce some upcoming changes and improvements to our Discord bot.
+<p>We're excited to announce some upcoming changes and improvements to our Discord bot.
 Here's what you can expect:

 1. **New Features:**
    - We're working on adding exciting new features, including an economy system, custom commands, and more.